alphagov/govuk-developer-docs/source/manual/zendesk.html.md

 * 80% of general enquiries (public tickets) resolved within 5 working days
 * 70% of department tickets are closed within 5 working days

-If the volume of Zendesk tickets is overwhelming, talk to the delivery manager or a senior tech member for assistance.
+If the volume of Zendesk tickets is overwhelming, talk to the delivery manager or 2nd line tech lead for assistance.

 ## Picking up a ticket